- 1 Top 7 Best Single Serve Coffee Makers Compared

 How We Decided

 All of the coffee makers you see on the list are different, that much is true but they do meet certain requirements.
 One of the most important features we considered during selection was compatibility.
 Except for the De’Longhi Nespresso machine — which gets a pass because it’s a gourmet-grade unit — you can pretty much use any K-cup pods or your own coffee in a reusable pod with the machines you see listed.
 You just have to match up the sizes to the machine you’re using.
+We recommend selecting an option that’s compatible with ground coffee and not just a pod coffee model since coffee pods don’t always offer the same variety as other options, and they can be unnecessarily expensive.
+If you’re looking to upgrade your coffee, check out the best espresso machine too.

 All machines also have an auto-shutoff feature that will prevent them from using too much power when not in use.
 The only one that doesn’t is the Presto MyJo, because it has no heating element.
 Furthermore, each machine holds enough for a single-serving of coffee, starting at 10-ounces.
 A few of them include bigger water tanks and they hold enough water for multiple brews.